-Nested structures of UIComponent custom actions will generally mirror the hierarchical relationships of the corresponding UIComponent instances in the view that is associated with each Jakarta Server Pages page.
-For example, assume that a UIForm component (whose component id is logonForm) contains a UIPanel component used to manage the layout.
-You might specify the contents of the form like this:
+Nested structures of UIComponent tags will generally mirror the hierarchical relationships of the corresponding UIComponent instances in the view that is associated with each page.
+For example, assume that a UIForm component (whose component id is loginForm) contains a UIPanel component used to manage the layout.
+You might specify the contents of the form like this in Facelets XHTML syntax: